dbnyu/OpenBirdcageBuilder/README.md

 - Currently only for cylindrical birdcage coils

 ## Usage
-Documentation is under construction!
-Thank you for your patience!
-under_construction.gif

 ### Webapp Usage
 - Enter all required values (including any necessary optional values for bandpass predefined capacitors or tubular leg dimensions)